 Obsessive compulsive disorder(OCD) requires evidence based treatment which means it’s something that usually needs a specialist with a structured approach.
-Postpartum OCD comes up a lot in my motherhood community, Mom Freely Together, that I run with Dr. Ream of Psyched Mommy as well as in client sessions.
+Postpartum OCD comes up a lot with moms in my client sessions.
 Because OCD requires evidence-based techniques and postpartum OCD is so unique, licensed counselor Jenna Overbaugh is here to help us unpack what obsessive compulsion is and how to know when we might be experiencing it.

 Before we go any further, it’s important to say in this episode we’re going to explore some disturbing thoughts and if this is something you struggle with, it could be triggering.

 “It takes on average 10-17 years from when someone starts experiencing signs and symptoms consistent with OCD to when they actually get an exposure and response prevention trained therapist,” Jenna Overbaugh said.
 One reason for this may be because when we talk about OCD culturally or in the media, we tend to focus on compulsive cleanliness and nitpicking behaviors.
 OCD can display this way, but Overbaugh said, “That may be 15-20% of the clients I work with.”
 There are a lot of other compulsive behaviors that have nothing to do with cleanliness.
 Most of them don’t.

 “OCD is really a two-part problem,” Ms. Overbaugh said.
 The first part could be intrusive thoughts, ideas, images, or feelings.
 They’re intrusive because they come out of nowhere.
 You might be cuddling your baby and be hit with the thought, “What if I drive my car over a bridge?”
 Or eating dinner with a knife and think, “What if I stabbed my baby?”